nobody910/nobody910.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html

 ---

-I will soon receive a master's degree from the School of  Intelligent Systems Engineering, [Sun Yat-sen University (中山大学)](https://www.sysu.edu.cn/), China, where I completed my B.Eng. degree in 2021.
-My research is supervised by Associate Prof. [Linlin You](https://ise.sysu.edu.cn/teacher/teacher02/1371451.htm) in [IS-LAB](https://www.intsys-lab.com/#/).
+I am a PhD student in [Networked Systems Security (NSS) Group](https://nss.proj.kth.se/) at [KTH Royal Institute of Technology](https://www.kth.se/), Sweden.
+I am supervised by [Prof. Panos Papadimitratos](https://people.kth.se/~papadim/).
+I received my master's degree and my B.Eng. degree from the School of  Intelligent Systems Engineering, [Sun Yat-sen University](https://www.sysu.edu.cn/), China, in 2024 and 2021, respectively.

 I'm always delighted to collaborate, discuss, chat, and learn from different minds!
-So please feel free to reach out to me via email (liush235@mail2.sysu.edu.cn), Wechat (nobody-910), or any other convenient means of communication!
+So please feel free to reach out to me via email shengliu@kth.se), Wechat (nobody-910), or any other convenient means of communication!

 My **research interests** include, but are not limited to:
-* Trustworthy Artificial Intelligence (AI)
-* Federated Learning (FL)
-* Meta-learning
-* Data Mining
+* artificial intelligence

-and their applications in:
-* Smart Cities
+* federated learning
-* Intelligent Transportation Systems (ITS)
-* Internet of Things (IoT)
+* security and privacy in smart cities

 ---

 News
 ======
+1. [Jul.
+2024] I arrive at KTH, Stockholm, Sweden, as a predoctoral researcher.
+A new journey!
 1. [Jun.
 2024] I am honored to be awarded the <font color=green>Outstanding Graduate</font> of Sun Yat-sen University!
 1. [Jan.
 2024] My journal paper titled ["AFM3D: An Asynchronous Federated Meta-learning Framework for Driver Distraction Detection"](https://ieeexplore.ieee.org/document/10423999) is accepted by <font color=green>IEEE T-ITS</font>!
 1. [Nov.
 2023] My journal paper titled ["AiFed: An Adaptive and Integrated Mechanism for Asynchronous Federated Data Mining"](https://ieeexplore.ieee.org/document/10316646) is accepted by <font color=green>IEEE TKDE</font>!